On Capacity Optimality of OAMP: Beyond IID Sensing Matrices and Gaussian Signaling: Numeric Results

-Fig. \ref{Fig:BER_OAMP} provides the BER simulations for the LUIS, in which $\bf{x}$ is generated using optimized irregular LDPC codes \cite{Yuan2008Low, Chung2001} with codeword length $=10^5$.
-The receiver denoted as ``OAMP-Irreg'' consists of two parts as shown in Fig. \ref{Fig:OAMP}.
-The NLD in Fig. \ref{Fig:OAMP} is implemented using a standard sum-product decoder.
-The channel loads are $\beta=\{1, 1.5\}$ with $(N, M)=(500, 500) \;\mr{and}\; (500, 333)$, respectively.
+Fig. \ref{Fig:BER_OAMP} presents the BER simulations for the LUIS with optimized irregular LDPC codes \cite{Yuan2008Low, Chung2001}.
+The ``OAMP-Irreg'' receiver is shown in Fig. \ref{Fig:OAMP}, where $\hat{\phi}$ is a standard sum-product APP decoder.
+The system sizes are $(N, M)=(500, 500) \;\mr{and}\; (500, 333)$ with channel loads $\beta=\{1, 1.5\}$, respectively.
 The ill-conditional numbers are $\kappa=\{10, 50\}$.
-The corresponding optimized code parameters are given in Table~\ref{Opt_degree1}, which illustrate that these decoding thresholds are very close (about $0.1$ dB$\sim 0.2$ dB away) to the Shannon limits.

-To verify the finite-length performance of the irregular LDPC codes with code rate $\approx0.5$, we provide the BER performances of the optimized codes.
-QPSK modulation is used, the rate of each symbol is $R\approx1$ bits/symbol, and the sum rate is $R_{\rm sum}\approx N$ bits per channel use.
-The maximum iteration number is $250$.
-Fig.~\ref{Fig:BER_OAMP} shows that for all $\beta$ and $\kappa$, gaps between the BER curves of the codes at $10^{-5}$ and the corresponding Shannon limits are about $1$~dB.
+See Table~\ref{Opt_degree1} for the detailed code parameters.
+The thresholds of the optimized irregular LDPC codes are quite close to the limits, with a gap of 0.1 dB to 0.2 dB.
+We consider the optimized irregular LDPC codes for QPSK modulation.
+Code rate $\approx0.5$, and symbol rate $\approx1$ bits, resulting in a sum rate $\approx N$ bits per channel use.
+The number of iterations is less than $250$.
+As illustrated in Fig.~\ref{Fig:BER_OAMP}, for different $\beta$ and $\kappa$, the BER curves of the optimized irregular LDPC codes at $10^{-5}$ are about $1$~dB away from their respective limits.

-\emph{Comparison with Un-Optimized Regular LDPC Code:} To validate the advantage of the proposed system through matching between LD and optimized irregular codes, we provide the state-of-art system for comparison, which are OAMP detection combined with the standard regular (3, 6) LDPC code (denoted as ``(3, 6)'') \cite{Gallager1962}, corresponding to $R_{\mr{CAS}}$ discussed in Section \ref{Sec:Comparisons}.
-As shown in Fig.~\ref{Fig:BER_OAMP}, when the BER curves of two systems are at $10^{-5}$, the optimized irregular LDPC codes have $0.8 \sim 4$~dB performance gains over the un-optimized regular (3, 6) LDPC code for $\beta=\{1, 1.5\}$ and $\kappa=\{10, 50\}$.
-These demonstrate that code optimization provides a promising performance improvement for OAMP, especially for the large $\beta$ and $\kappa$.
+\emph{Comparison with Un-Optimized Regular LDPC Code \cite{MaTWC}:} We compare the proposed OAMP method, which utilizes optimized irregular codes, with the conventional OAMP approach, which employs unoptimized regular (3, 6) LDPC codes, denoted as ``OAMP-(3, 6)" \cite{MaTWC, Gallager1962}. ``OAMP-(3, 6)'' coincides with $R_{\mr{CAS}}$ in Section \ref{Sec:Comparisons}.
+As depicted in Fig.~\ref{Fig:BER_OAMP}, when targeting a BER of $10^{-5}$, the proposed OAMP with optimized irregular LDPC codes demonstrates superior performance, exhibiting gains ranging from 0.8 dB to 4 dB compared to ``OAMP-(3, 6)'' for $\beta=\{1, 1.5\}$ and $\kappa=\{10, 50\}$.
+These results highlight the significant performance improvement achieved through code optimization for OAMP.

 [2]{ } \arraystretch{1.15}